916 Joseph E. Lowery Boulevard, Suite 1, Atlanta, GA 30318

 About CCS Architecture

 CCS Architecture was founded in 1990 by Cass Calder Smith.
-Today, the firm is also run by partners Barbara Vickroy (Director of Interior Design), Melissa Werner (Director of Operations), and Taylor Lawson (Associate Principal).
-CCS Architecture is made up of 30 other team members operating out of two offices, one in San Francisco and the other in New York City.
-The firm works on both architecture and interior design for a variety of both public and private structures, with an emphasis on its award-winning restaurant projects, although many of its residential designs have received awards and recognition, as well.
-The firm is driven by creative exploration, common sense, experience, and a desire to bring each project to its own full potential.
-Its creations tend to exhibit exceptional spatial and material qualities, setting its style apart from competitors’, and the firm is known for outstanding service.
+Smith is now joined by other partners, Barbara Vickroy, the Director of Interior Design, Melissa Werner, Director of Operations, and Tim Quayle, Director of Architecture.
+Although its two locations are in San Francisco and the other in New York City, many of its projects can be found across different cities and regions in the US, including Atlanta.
+The firm offers architecture and interior design services for a variety of public and private structures.
+The Cass Calder portfolio is composed of award-winning residential designs but it also has outstanding works for the restaurant and hospitality sector.
+The firm is driven by creative exploration, common sense, experience, and a desire to bring each project to its full potential.
+Its creations exhibit exceptional spatial and material qualities, setting its style apart from other design firms.
+Most importantly, the company is known for its client-centered approach to design.

-With offices on the East coast and West coast, CCS Architecture’s award-winning restaurant designs have started sweeping through Atlanta.
-CCS Architecture actually designed a portion of the Hartsfield-Jackson Atlanta International Airport used for dining.
-The space the firm designed now houses restaurants like Grindhouse Killer Burgers and Argo Tea.
-These spaces also include a media tower, projection screen, and several charging stations.
-One of the firm’s more high-end projects in Atlanta received Best Restaurant Design at the Hotel Architecture + Design (HA+D) Awards Ceremony in Hong Kong.
-The design was three-fold, consisting of a restaurant, lobby bar, and cafe area within the 1967 Hyatt Regency Hotel.
-The spaces were created to be modern, clean, and timeless, but to also feel inviting to guests.
+The firm’s East coast and West coast locations allow it to expand its services across other regions, including Georgia’s capital, Atlanta.
+One of its major contributions to the city is its work for Hartsfield-Jackson Atlanta International Airport’s dining and hospitality section where restaurants like Grindhouse Killer Burgers and Argo Tea operate.
+The design also accommodated spaces for a media tower, projection screen, and several charging stations.
+The firm also designed a high-end project that earned the Best Restaurant Design at the Hotel Architecture + Design (HA+D) Awards Ceremony in Hong Kong.
+The firm followed a three-fold approach, consisting of a restaurant, lobby bar, and cafe area inside the 1967 Hyatt Regency Hotel.
+The modern, clean, and timeless spaces were designed to give guests a luxurious dining experience.
 The restaurant, Sway, used to be a bare extension of the hotel lobby.
 Deep renovation by CCS Architecture turned it into a chic, all-day restaurant with an exhibition kitchen and a wine bar.
-The interior is cozy, with warm lighting and sophisticated furnishings, and the firm gave it an identity separate from the rest of the hotel by creating decorative screen panels that remove it from the hotel lobby and also establish a particular tone and mood for guests.
+The interior is cozy, with warm lighting and sophisticated furnishings.

 Johnson Studio at Cooper Carry